sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

 ### Concatenate and output fingerprinted JS

-For externally loaded files, Jekyll Assets will automatically handle filename digesting (a.k.a. fingerprinting[^2]) and code uglification when built with the `JEKYLL_ENV=production` environment flag.
+For externally loaded files, Jekyll Assets will automatically handle filename digesting (a.k.a. fingerprinting), necessary to allow CDN cache-busting, and code uglification when built with the `JEKYLL_ENV=production` environment flag.
 But it needs to know a little about how your JS files are structured in order to be most effective.

 Depending on your site structure you'll likely either want to create an `app.js` or both `app.js` and `vendor.js`.
 I tend to prefer the later as vendor code changes less often and, therefore, can be cached more aggressively in the browser (which we'll get to in a bit).